After Closing, Is the Seller Responsible for Any Repairs In Garland

 When it comes to understanding seller responsibilities for post-closing repairs in Texas, home buyers must also consider the role of real estate agents.
 These professionals are critical in facilitating seller repair agreements following the conclusion of a home sale.

-Real estate agents can assist in negotiating and drafting repair addendums or contract amendments to ensure that all parties are on the same page and that the repairs are completed in accordance with the terms specified.
+Real estate agents can assist in negotiating and drafting repair addendums or contract amendments to ensure that all parties are on the same page and that the repairs are completed within the specified terms.
 They can also offer guidance and advice on what repairs to request from the seller and what is considered normal wear and tear.

-Real estate agents can also work with inspectors and contractors to ensure that any necessary repairs are completed prior to or shortly after the closing.
+Real estate agents can also work with inspectors and contractors to ensure necessary repairs are completed before or shortly after the closing.
 Overall, having a knowledgeable real estate agent by your side can help you navigate the Texas seller’s responsibilities for post-closing repairs.

 How Long Are You Liable After Selling A House In Texas?

-When selling a home in Texas, it is critical that sellers understand their responsibilities for post-closing repairs.
-Many sellers are concerned about how long they will be responsible for any property repairs.
+When selling a home in Texas, sellers must understand their responsibilities for post-closing repairs.
+Many sellers are concerned about how long they will be responsible for property repairs.

 If the seller knowingly concealed or misrepresented any information about the property, their liability may exceed four years.
 To avoid legal ramifications, sellers must carefully consider all disclosures and be honest with potential buyers.